 - There is a separate flag (meaning a switch that is either ON or OFF) that details whether the PDF/X-1a file has already been trapped.

 - PDF/X-1a files contain extra operators that define the bleed and trim area.

 - The MediaBox defines the size of the entire document

-- Either the ArtBox or the TrimBox defines the extent of the printable area.
+- Either the ArtBox or the TrimBox define the extent of the printable area.

 - If the file is to be printed with bleed, a BleedBox must be defined.
 It must be larger than the TrimBox/ArtBox, but smaller than the MediaBox.

-- The file needs to contain an output intent which describes the intended printing condition.
+- The file needs to contain an output intent that describes the intended printing condition.
 The output intent is either: